 - Add flour, olive oil, honey, and salt.
 Stir with a spatula to incorporate flour into wet mixture.
 Doesn't have to be fully mixed.

-- Once doubled, place parchment paper on large baking sheet and spray with non-stick spray such as olive oil.
+- Once doubled (or in the morning), place parchment paper on large baking sheet and spray with non-stick spray such as olive oil.

 - Turn dough out onto pan and let rest for 15 minutes.